github/codeql/swift/ql/lib/change-notes/2023-10-24-pattern-types.md

 category: minorAnalysis
 ---

-* Tyes for patterns are now incluedd in the database and made available through the `Pattern::getType()` method.
+* Tyes for patterns are now included in the database and made available through the `Pattern::getType()` method.